Vaansh/Vaansh/README.md

    </a>
 </p>

-My name is Vaansh and I am a second year computer science student at Concordia University.
+My name is Vaansh and I am a third year computer science student at Concordia University.

 ---